Azure/MachineLearningNotebooks/how-to-use-azureml/automated-machine-learning/sql-server/README.md

 Once you have completed the setup, you can try the energy demand sample queries.
 First you need to load the sample data in the database.
 1. In SQL Server Management Studio, you can right-click the database, select Tasks, then Import Flat file.
-1. Select the file AzureMlCli\notebooks\how-to-use-azureml\automated-machine-learning\forecasting-energy-demand\nyc_energy.csv.
+1. Select the file MachineLearningNotebooks\notebooks\how-to-use-azureml\automated-machine-learning\forecasting-energy-demand\nyc_energy.csv.
 1. When you get to the column definition page, allow nulls for all columns.

 You can then run the queries in the energy-demand folder: